muokicaleb/NoobChain/README.md

 # NoobChain
-This is a proof of implimentation of Blockchain in Java.
+Implimentation of Blockchain in Java.